The Law Enforcement Advancing Data and Science Scholars Program

 Commander, Dayton Police Department, Dayton, OH

-Major Stiver is the commander of the Central Patrol Division at the Dayton (Ohio) Police Department.
+Major Stiver is the commander of the Central Patrol Division at the Dayton (OH) Police Department.
 She has also served as the commander of the Central Investigations Bureau and in both East and West Patrol Divisions.
 She holds a master’s degree in criminal justice from the University of Cincinnati.
 She is also a graduate of the Police Executive Leadership College and Certified Law Enforcement Executive course.
 Major Stiver is an adjunct professor at Wright State University and teaches graduate courses in criminological theory.
-In addition to a current research project on police intervention in infant mortality cases, Major Stiver is researching gun violence trends to support focused patrol operations and responses.
+In addition to a current research project on police intervention in infant mortality cases, Major Stiver led a foot patrol evaluation with the University of Cincinnati, quantitative analysis on patrol officer exposure to secondary trauma and is working on a volunteer hot spot patrol project, photo enforcement compliance and a sentinel event crash reduction multi-disciplinary team review.

 Sergeant, Redlands Police Department, Redlands, CA